 5. Adidas Court Vantage

 This sneaker was released in the 1970s and was reintroduced under the Adidas Originals series.
 The line is known for bringing back heritage kicks for lifestyle use, which was the case for this popular tennis shoe that was worn by Australian player Rod Laver.
-Its aesthetic is minimalistic, combining the classic features with contemporary details.
+Adidas brings the minimalist Court Vantage with both classic features and contemporary details.

 - This model's branding details include the iconic Adidas Originals logo on the tongue and the Adidas heel plate.